SmileiPIC/tutorials/advanced_vtk.rst

 Afterwards, for all the available iterations, the ``TrackParticles`` can be exported, creating a folder ``TrackParticles_electron_xyzpxpypzId``.
-Each file within this folder contains coordinates of the tracked macro-particles.
+Each file within this folder contains the coordinates of the tracked macro-particles.

 The export command will be::